ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 You should expect and hold your team accountable for accurate but not necessarily precise estimates for completing software development tasks.
 If today is the first of the month, reasonable guidance from your team

 is, We'll ship the feature this month.
-If the team says, We'll ship the feature on the 23rd, they re more likely to miss that deadline.
+If the team says, We'll ship the feature on the 23rd, they're more likely to miss that deadline.

  ere s no need to try to estimate hours or days per ticket if you plan your work/resource allocation out by week, month, or quarter.
 Pay attention over time to whether or not your estimates are actually giving you the planning capability you hope for.
-If they re not, don't punish the team by continuing the process, or worse, using it as a contributing factor in performance reviews.
+If they're not, don't punish the team by continuing the process, or worse, using it as a contributing factor in performance reviews.
 Instead, adjust the estimates so they help instead of hurting you.
 Change your expectations, and instead of reacting to missing estimates, react to the challenges the team is facing as they struggle to meet the estimates.

 A final note on estimates: don't conflate missing estimates with poor total output/velocity.
 Some teams will be highly effective, have high output, and still miss estimates.
 Velocity is the more important metric, and a high